dev-labs-bg/transitioner/README.md

 ```

-Here is a preview of a test application made using this library
+Here is a preview of a simple application made using this library

 ![Preview](https://raw.githubusercontent.com/dev-labs-bg/transitioner/master/preview.gif)